Steve Darling

 Stephen Matthew Darling (born 1969) is a British Liberal Democrat politician who has served as Member of Parliament (MP) for Torbay since 2024.
 A member of Torbay Council since 1995, he also served as the council's leader from 2019 to 2023.
-Darling is registered blind and uses a guide dog named Jennie.
+Darling is registered blind and is supported by a guide dog named Jennie.

 Political career

 Darling was first elected to Torbay Borough Council in 1995 for the ward of Shiphay.
 When the council became a unitary authority as Torbay Council in 1998, Darling was re-elected as a councillor for Shiphay in 1997 and 2000.
 He represented the ward of Watcombe following the reorganisation of ward boundaries in 2003, and has represented Barton with Watcombe since a further change in ward boundaries in 2019.
 Darling served as the leader of Torbay Council from 28 May 2019 to 16 May 2023.
+In 2023, when Darling was leader of the Council, the Local Government Chronicle awarded the Council "most improved Council of the year" due to a firmer grip on finances and children's services going from failing to good within two years following an Ofsted inspection.

-Darling's mentor was Adrian Sanders, Torbay MP from 1997 to 2015.
+Darling worked through the tenure of prior Liberal Democrat MP Adrian Sanders, Torbay MP from 1997 to 2015.
 Darling was employed in Sanders's constituency office as a caseworker, and later as a senior caseworker, during Sanders's time in office.

 In 2024, Darling was selected as the Liberal Democrat candidate for the constituency of Torbay at the 2024 United Kingdom general election.
-At the general election, Darling gained the seat from Foster, winning with a majority of 5,349.
+At the general election, Darling gained the seat from Foster, winning with a majority of 5,349 and overturning the prior majority of 17,749.